ndeineko/bash-http-screen-broadcast/README.md

+# screencapture.sh

-Create a small HTTP server to broadcast screen and sound from Linux in bash.
+Bash script that creates a small HTTP server to broadcast screen and sound from Linux.

 ## Prerequisites